Download Chapter 2: BINARY IN ACTION

 How Computers Really Work is a hands-on guide to the computing ecosystem: everything from circuits to memory and clock signals, machine code, programming languages, operating systems, and the internet.

 But you won’t just read about these concepts, you’ll test your knowledge with exercises, and practice what you learn with 41 optional hands-on projects.
 Build digital circuits, craft a guessing game, convert decimal numbers to binary, examine virtual memory usage, run your own web server, and more.

 Explore concepts like how to:

-- Think like a software engineer as you take a real world concept and describe it with data.
+- Think like a software engineer as you use data to describe a real world concept

-- Use Ohm’s and Kirchhoff’s laws to analyze the properties of an electrical circuit.
+- Use Ohm’s and Kirchhoff’s laws to analyze an electrical circuit

-- Build and measure a circuit: Learn the fundamentals of working with circuits and how to use a multimeter to measure resistance, current, and voltage.
+- Learn how to use a multimeter to measure resistance, current, and voltage

 And since a picture is worth a thousand bytes, chapters are filled with detailed diagrams and illustrations to help clarify technical complexities.